 There are numerous versions of this text in literature and throughout the web.
-This version combines and corroborates the texts of several translations.
+This version combines and corroborates the texts of several translations in order to ensure clarity and correctness.

 The Energy at the Top of the Head Should Be Light and Sensitive.